 - Paused: the node continues running existing tasks, but doesn’t receive new ones.

-- Drained: the node won’t receive new tasks.
+- Drained: the node can’t receive new tasks.
 Existing tasks are stopped and replica tasks are launched in active nodes.

 In the UCP web UI, browse to the Nodes page and select the node.
 In the details pane, click the Configure to open the Edit Node page.

 If you’re load-balancing user requests to UCP across multiple manager nodes, when demoting those nodes into workers, don’t forget to remove them from your load-balancing pool.

 You can also use the command line to do all of the above operations.
 To get the join token, run the following command on a manager node:

 $ docker swarm join-token worker

 If you want to add a new manager node instead of a worker node, use

 docker swarm join-token manager instead.
 If you want to use a custom listen